Areas of Expertise

 - International Human Rights

 - Supreme Court of the United States

 Ted Shaw is the Julius L. Chambers Distinguished Professor of Law and the Director of the UNC Center for Civil Rights.
-Shaw teaches Civil Procedure and Advanced Constitutional Law.
+Shaw teaches Civil Procedure, Advanced Constitutional Law/Fourteenth Amendment, Election Law, and Social Justice Lawyering.
 His research areas include the Fourteenth Amendment, affirmative action, housing policies regarding fair housing.
 Among his scores of honors are the 2012 Harlem Neighborhood Defenders Office W. Haywood Burns Humanitarian Award and the 2012 Office of the Appellate Defender Milton S. Gould Award for Outstanding Advocacy.
 Shaw has published many book chapters, articles and essays on civil rights, including the introduction to The Ferguson Report: United States Department of Justice, Civil Rights Division.

 Shaw attended Columbia University Law School as a Charles Evans Hughes Fellow.
 He then practiced as a Trial Attorney in the Honors Program of the U.S. Department of Justice, Civil Rights Division in Washington, D.C.
 In 1982 Shaw joined the staff of the NAACP Legal Defense Fund (LDF).
 He worked for over 26 years, including litigating cases related to elementary, secondary and higher education, housing, voting rights and capital punishment.
 He also directed LDF’s education docket.
 In 1987, under the direction of the LDF’s third Director-Counsel, Julius Chambers, Shaw established LDF’s Western Regional Office in Los Angeles.
 In 1993, Shaw returned to LDF and in 2004, became its fifth Director-Counsel.